ZabGo/renovatespike/README.md

-# Sample Multi-Module Android Project
+# Sample Multi-Module Android Project for everybody

 This project is designed to showcase a variety of concepts and techniques used in modern Android development.
 By exploring this sample, you can learn about: